ABOUT

 Education is key in combating all forms of bigotry and hate.
 As antisemitism and Holocaust denial rise globally, the arts offer students a path to empathy and understanding in ways a textbook alone cannot.
 Through the arts, we can remember our past, and heal our future.

-Lesson plans in this guide address multiple content areas for middle and high school students, including Reading and Writing, Social Studies and the Visual and Performing Arts as it relates to the Kentucky Academic Content Standards.
+Lesson plans in this guide address multiple content areas for middle and high school students, including Reading and Writing, Social Studies, and the Visual and Performing Arts as it relates to the Kentucky Academic Content Standards.

 Louisville Ballet is honored to share this FREE resource with educators.
+Click the image above to access the study guide.

 Production Sponsors